Mindfulness-Based Cognitive Therapy (MBCT)

 Ready to begin?

 It's truly a privilege to be a therapist, and I'd be honored to support you in your healing.
-Schedule a free 15-minute consultation to see if we're a good fit.

 Schedule your therapy consultation.